awsteiner/o2scl/doc/o2scl/sphinx/install.rst

   CXXFLAGS="-DO2SCL_PLAIN_HDF5_HEADER" ./configure

 to instruct O₂scl to look for them there (for example, on bridges at the PSC).
+Compression in HDF5 can be enabled via the ``O2SCL_HDF5_COMP`` constant, but this may require additional external libraries.
 On many systems, one can use a parallel HDF5 library using ``-DO2SCL_HDF5_PLAIN_HEADER`` and a ``-I`` option to select the proper location for the parallel HDF5 header files.
 Finally, if your version of HDF5 is earlier than 1.12, you will need to let O₂scl know, using::